h5bp/html5boilerplate.com/src/docs/README.markdown

     wiki-site/                      # or any other directory name, usually defined using --dest option

-Even if it's possible to run the command with src/docs as --dest options, things become messy. generated website would go along files like the wiki-upstream, layout files may be overriden.
-It's best to dissociate src folder, dest one and files used to generate the website (layout file as --layout, public folder and assets as --assets) + issue with .htaccess file (see note below)
+it's totally possible to run the command with src/docs as --dest options. generated website would go along files like the wiki-upstream.
+May be worth to dissociate src folder, dest one and files used to generate the website (layout file as --layout, public folder and assets as --assets) + issue with .htaccess file (see note below)

+defaults layout and assets are files within h5bp-docs repo, --layout and --assets may be used to generate the website using local files (located elsewhere).
+Path should be relative to the current working directory.

 docs files used to generate the website could also go in other folder as long as h5bp-docs knows where to locate the files.